bluedatainc/solutions/APIs/v2_bluedata_apis_doc.md

   - For more info on difference between v1 and v2 APIs, please refer to v1_vs_v2_apidocs.pdf in the same location.

-  - The samples below are for v2 APIs but for more detail info please check the docs under "http://{controller-IP}:8080/apidocs".
+  - The samples below are for v2 APIs, but for more detail info please check under "http://{controller-IP}:8080/apidocs".

   - Inorder to login and create a session and to switch to a non-siteadmin role/tenant, you will use the v1 APIs (Refer to v1_bluedata_apis_doc for the exact commands).
-  For now you will use a combination of v1 and v2 APIs incase you choose to run the samples below.